tss95/arces_classification/docs/live_serving.md

 # Live Serving — GBF Inference (PyTorch)

 This document explains how the live/GBF inference flow works in the PyTorch branch, where data is fetched and beamformed, windows are prepared, the model is run with ensemble voting, and results are optionally visualized.
+The goal in operations is to provide early label recommendations for GBF events (either incoming events or a bulletin selected by your supervisor).
+Maikael will primarily maintain and productionize this path.

 ## Entry Points